 Looking for some fun piano duets to play with your friends or family members?
-Below, piano teacher Liz T. shares 10 of the most famous piano duets that are surprisingly easy to learn…
+Below, we’ll share 10 of the most famous piano duets that are surprisingly easy to learn.

 Playing the piano doesn’t always have to be a solo activity.
-If you’re looking to make piano more of a social activity and be challenged at the same time, try playing some piano duets.
+If you’re looking to make piano more of a social activity and be challenged at the same time, try playing the following piano duets.

 Learning how to play piano duets can be complicated at first.
-With a little practice, however, you’ll get it down in no time.
-Before you get started, glance over some of the helpful tips below.
+With a little practice, however, you’ll get it down in no time!

 10 Famous Piano Duets for Beginners

 This simple piano duet from the 1930’s will leave you wanting to play more.
 With very distinctive melodies in both the left and the right hand, either hand is quite fun to learn.
 Check out the cute father and son piano duet above.

 The famous Chopsticks waltz is a great song for teaching kids how to play together.
 There are many easy piano duet versions out there.
 Watch the two students play the piano duet in the video above.